Blockchain Comparative Guide

 2.3 Which industries within your jurisdiction are making material investments within the blockchain space?

-Many service providers (eg, lawyers, accountants, corporate service providers) are investing time and resources in being able to understand, advise on and facilitate newer blockchain applications through the provision of crucial infrastructure and support.
-There are also specific anti-money laundering and compliance services for cryptocurrency-related projects.
+As a financial services hub, Jersey understands that many are trying to make use of blockchain technology in the financial services industry.
+Accordingly, all service providers (eg, lawyers, accountants, corporate service providers) are investing time and resources in being able to understand, advise on and facilitate newer blockchain applications.

 2.4 Are any initiatives or governmental programmes in place to incentivise blockchain development in your jurisdiction?